-- Recommendation of ELA or Social Studies Teacher - Recommendation of Ms. J. Reed - ❖ Demonstrates a GPA that reflects progress towards graduation - Must bring progress reports and report cards to Ms. Latimer to be checked to make sure students do not have any failing grades. - Must be willing to participate in Fund Raisers with a minimum requirement to be met for each one. - ❖ Must be willing to pay \$50.00 for their prom dues. - Must be able to work in groups. - ❖ Must be committed, hard-working, and focused.

-❖ Must be self-motivated.
+- Recommendation of ELA or Social Studies Teacher - Recommendation of administration - ❖ Demonstrates a GPA that reflects progress towards graduation - Must bring progress reports and report cards to Mrs. Luttrell at the end of each grading period. - Must be willing to participate in Fund Raisers with a minimum requirement to be met for each one. - ❖ Must be willing to pay \$50.00 for their prom dues. - Must be able to work in groups. - Must be committed, hard-working, and focused. - Must be self-motivated. - ❖ Must be willing to promote the prom to fellow classmates. - ❖ Must be willing to follow directions and accept constructive criticism. - ❖ Must not have or become a discipline problem. - ❖ Must attend ALL meetings unless prior excusal has been given.

-- Must be willing to promote the prom to fellow classmates. - ❖ Must be willing to follow directions and accept constructive criticism. - ❖ Must not have or become a discipline problem. - ❖ Must attend ALL meetings unless prior excusal has been given. - MUST BE ABLE TO DECORATE THE DAY BEFORE THE PROM, AND FOR AT LEAST 2 HOURS THE DAY OF THE PROM, IF NECESSARY!
+MUST BE ABLE TO DECORATE THE DAY BEFORE THE PROM, AND FOR AT LEAST 2 HOURS THE DAY OF THE PROM, IF N